eed3si9n/herding-cats/docs/12/c.md

          }
 ```

-Now we can take any data structure that supports `Traverse` and turn it into a `List`.
+Now we can take any datatype that supports `Traverse` and turn it into a `List`.

 ```console
 scala> contents(Vector(1, 2, 3)).getConst